dart-lang/language/working/augmentation-libraries/parts_with_imports.md

     non-prefixed `import` directives of the current file.
 The parent scope of *I* is *C*.
-    *   The import scope are computed the same way as for a pre-feature library. _As usual, it’s a compile-time error if any `import`‘s target URI does not resolve to a valid Dart library file._
+    *   The import scope are computed the same way as for a pre-feature library.
+The implicit import of `dart:core` only applies to the library file.
+        _As usual, it’s a compile-time error if any `import`‘s target URI does not resolve to a valid Dart library file._
     *   Let’s introduce *importsOf*(*S*), where *S* is a set of `import` directives from a single Dart file, to refer to that computation, which